-AT&T, D-Link, Google, Comcast, Free Telecom, Cisco, Yahoo!, Limelight Networks, Internode, Microsoft Bing, Facebook, Akamai Technologies, KDDI and other…
+AT&T, D-Link, Google, Comcast, Free Telecom, Cisco, Yahoo!, Limelight Networks, Internode, Microsoft Bing, Facebook, Akamai Technologies, KDDI, and others…

-Since then, participation in World IPv6 Launch and use of IPv6 around the world has continued to grow and is immensely increasing.
+Since then, participation in World IPv6 Launch and usage of IPv6 around the world has continued to grow and is immensely increasing.

 Benefits of IPv6 vs. IPv4

-IPv6 offers a large amount of IP addresses compared to IPv4, but what are other benefits of IPv6?
+IPv6 offers a large number of IP addresses compared to IPv4, but what are other benefits of IPv6?

 One interesting feature of IPv6 is that addresses can be assigned automatically and dynamically by the client device, meaning that there is no need for a DHCP server.
 It means that you can plug a laptop to your local network, and it will get an address prefix from any router it finds and then generate an IP for itself for that network, based on the hardware MAC address.